 See every human and non-human identity.
 Lumos continuously discovers service accounts, agents, and workload identities across your IdP, Cloud Infrastructure, and SaaS apps.

 Just like humans, NHIs accumulate access they don't need.
-Albus, our Identity AI Agent, analyzes usage patterns to detect over-privileged service accounts.
-It recommends policy changes to strip away unused permissions, ensuring your machines have only the access they need to function.
+Albus and our autonomous Identity Security Agents analyze usage patterns to detect over-privileged service accounts and NHIs.
+They recommend policy changes and workflows to remove unused and excessive permissions, so that your NHIs only have the access they need to function.

 Include non-human identities in your regular certification campaigns.
 Lumos allows app owners to review both human and machine access side-by-side.
 If a service account is flagged as risky or dormant, owners can revoke access or rotate credentials directly from the review interface.